cryptocontrol/algo-trading-server/README.md

 This server is meant to be used by the CryptoControl Terminal to execute advanced orders like stop-losses, trailing stop-losses, take profit (and more) on exchanges that don't support advanced orders.

-In the screenshot below, users have the ability to execute stop-loss and take-profit orders from the trading screen within the CryptoControl Terminal, on an exchange that doesn't support these orders.
+In the screenshot below, users have the ability to execute stop-loss and take-profit orders from the trading screen within the CryptoControl Terminal, on an exchange that doesn't support these kinds of orders.

 ![Stop Loss Screenshot](./screenshot-stoploss.png)

-The CryptoControl Terminal allows users to host their own trading servers to that can execute advanced orders within the terminal itself but never expose their API keys to CryptoControl.
+The CryptoControl Terminal allows users to host their own trading servers so that they can execute advanced orders from within the terminal itself but never expose their API keys to CryptoControl.
+Since the trading server is open-source, everything is transparent.

 For a quick start with docker-compose run
 ```